omgnetwork/elixir-omg/docs/exit_validation.md

     * if `false` and there is less than `sla_margin` time till finalization -> `:unchallenged_exit`
 4. Spend utxos in `State` on exit finalization or challenging

+### Things considered
+1. We don't want to have any type of exit-related flags in `OMG.API.State`'s utxos

 ### Mandatory automatic challenging with a strategy + spend prohibition

 The above notifications aren't enough to guarantee soundness of the chain.